 Close to the inner-city sprawl of Southern California, the hillsides surrounding the park are filled with cactus, sagebrush, and chaparral of scrub oak creating an environment that allows visitors to feel they are miles away from civilization.

 Like many of the parks in the Orange County Park system, O’Neill is steeped in history.
-The area was first discovered on July 23rd, 1769, by Gaspar de Portola who was leading an expedition in an area that later became known as Orange County.
+This area of California was first discovered in 1769, by Gaspar de Portola who was leading an expedition through the foothills of Santiago Peak that later became known as Orange County.

-Since its discovery, the park area itself has changed hands many times over the years and is currently a part of the Rancho Trabuco.
+Since its discovery, the part of Orange County has changed hands many times over the years and is currently a part of the Rancho Trabuco.
 The O’Neills have made many donations over the years, with the first coming back in 1948 when they donated 278 acres, and again in 1963 when they donated another 120 acres.

 Nearly 11 years later, the county purchased another 232 acres, which led to another acquisition of 30.
 The last transaction came when 935 acres were dedicated by the Rancho Mission Viejo Company, bringing the park’s total land area to just shy of 3,500 acres.